-Seeing your little newborn have hiccups can often be cute – unless they become distressed, and in that case you might want to know right now how to get rid of baby hiccups.
+Seeing your little newborn have hiccups can often be cute – up to a point.

 In this article: 📝

 - Is it normal for a baby to hiccup?

 - What happens if they get hiccups at a certain time?

 - How do I stop my baby’s hiccups?

 - Do baby hiccups mean they need to burp?

 - Can I lay a baby down with hiccups?

 - How do you stop hiccups in a newborn?